gravitational/teleport/assets/loadtest/azure/README.md

 Parameters are sprinkled throughout the module, the main pgbk tunable is `pool_max_conns`, exposed in the chart as `databasePoolMaxConnections` (the current value of 50, in `teleport_kube.tf`, was good enough).

-The size of the node pool can be scaled up and down by tweaking it in `aks.tf` and running `tofu apply` again; 10k reverse tunnel nodes required about 9 Standard_D16s_v3 nodes (576GiB of total ram).
+The size of the node pool can be scaled up and down by tweaking it in `aks.tf` and running `terraform apply` again; 10k reverse tunnel nodes required about 9 Standard_D16s_v3 nodes (576GiB of total ram).

 ## Clean up

 To clean everything up, run `make destroy`.
-It's possible to delete just the teleport deployment (to create it again manually, say) by disabling it in `terraform.tfvars` and then running `tofu apply` again.
-Selectively destroying other resources is not recommended, as OpenTofu might get confused.
+It's possible to delete just the teleport deployment (to create it again manually, say) by disabling it in `terraform.tfvars` and then running `terraform apply` again.
+Selectively destroying other resources is not recommended, as Terraform might get confused.